Devin Thomas

-Devin Thomas (born November 15, 1986) is a former American football wide receiver.
-After playing college football for Michigan State, he was drafted by the Washington Redskins in the second round of the 2008 NFL Draft.
+Devin Thomas (born November 15, 1986) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+After playing college football for the Michigan State Spartans, he was selected by the Washington Redskins in the second round of the 2008 NFL draft.
 He played for the Redskins from 2008 to 2010, the Carolina Panthers in 2010, and the New York Giants from 2010 to 2011.
 He was a member of the 2011-2012 Giants team that won Super Bowl XLVI, beating Tom Brady and the New England Patriots.

-Early years
+Early life

 Thomas attended and played high school football for Canton High School in Canton, Michigan.
 As a senior, he played WR, RB and CB, for Division 1 (Class A) Canton High School.
 He was named All-State after rushing and receiving for over 1,000 yards and 23 touchdowns and also had seven interceptions all in his senior year.